Esnagofer/TMSX/README.md

 #TMSX

-TMSX is an emulator, written in Java, for the Z80-based [MSX](https://en.wikipedia.org/wiki/MSX) computer, a home computer from the eighties that was popular mainly in mainland Europe and Japan.
+TMSX is an emulator, written in Java, for the Z80-based [MSX](https://en.wikipedia.org/wiki/MSX) computer, a home computer standard from the eighties that was popular mainly in mainland Europe and Japan.
+Like many home computers from that era, the MSX came with a built-in BASIC interpreter.
+What makes the MSX great is that it has a huge library of games.
+Many of these games are early installments of games that later became famous for their game console versions (Metal Gear, Nemesis, Contra, Bubble Bobble).

 All parts of the emulator (such as the [Z80](https://en.wikipedia.org/wiki/Z80) and the [TMS9918 video display processor](https://en.wikipedia.org/wiki/TMS9918)) were written from scratch.
 This project is undertaken purely for personal recreational purposes—other and much better emulators exist, most notably [OpenMSX](http://openmsx.org).
 That said, I believe the source code of TMSX is much simpler and therefore easier to understand than